-A. Whatever you feel passionate about, we want you to explore.
-We hope that one of those passions is medicine, and that you explore that passion through perhaps shadowing, volunteering at a nursing home or clinic, and/or working in a clinical project of some kind.
-We would also hope that you have a strong desire to be of service to others, and that you have exposure to those who are different than you in some way (whether socioeconomic, cultural, religious, etc.).
-Beyond that, we really encourage you to explore activities, organizations, experiences, and/or internships that are exciting for you and that help you to develop the characteristics detailed below.
+A. Whatever you feel passionate about is what we want you to explore.
+We hope that one of those passions is medicine, and that you explore that passion through activities such as shadowing, volunteering at a nursing home or clinic, and/or working in a clinical project of some kind.
+We would also hope that you have a strong desire to be of service to others, and that you have exposure to those who are different than you in some way (this could be socioeconomic, cultural, or religious differences, to name a few).
+Beyond that, we encourage you to explore activities, organizations, experiences, or internships that are exciting for you and that help you to develop the characteristics detailed below.

 Q. Do I have to do research to be a competitive applicant?

 A. The field of medicine is constantly growing and changing, and therefore it is important for applicants to demonstrate a strong intellectual curiosity and a desire to push for new knowledge beyond what is known.
-This can come in the form of research (whether basic science, clinical, or completely not science-based research like a literature review or an economic study), but can also be demonstrated by perhaps creating a new student organization, or helping to write a chapter of a textbook, or creating a curriculum for at-risk kids that you tutor.
-Formal, structured research experience is not a requirement…but intellectual curiosity is certainly very important!
+This can come in the form of research (whether basic science, clinical, or completely not science-based research like a literature review or an economic study), but can also be demonstrated by activities like creating a new student organization, helping to write a chapter of a textbook, or creating a curriculum for at-risk kids that you tutor.
+Formal, structured research experience is not a requirement, but demonstrating your intellectual curiosity is very important.

 Q. What are the skills or characteristics that you are looking for?

 A. Personal characteristics and learning skills are as important as demonstrated excellence in academic performance.
-There must be evidence of commitment, not only to acquire an excellent knowledge base but also to developing learning and problem-solving skills that will sustain life-long learning.
-Applicants must demonstrate a commitment to service to others and to society in general.
+We look for evidence of commitment to acquiring an excellent knowledge base and to developing learning and problem-solving skills that will sustain life-long learning.
+Applicants must demonstrate a commitment to serves others and to society in general.
 Finally, applicants should demonstrate well-informed and carefully explored reasons for seeking a career in medicine.

 Q. What does a Pass/Fail grading system mean?

-A. Pass/Fail grading at the Pritzker School of Medicine is both a true pass/fail for years 1, 2, and 4.
-Third year—the clerkships—is a “graded” year with the grades of Honors, High Pass, Pass, Low Pass, and Fail.
+A. Pass/Fail grading at the Pritzker School of Medicine is a true pass/fail for years 1, 2, and 4.
+Third year — the clerkships — is a “graded” year with the grades of Honors, High Pass, Pass, and Fail.
 All four years are uncurved.
-You are evaluated on your master of the material, not your mastery compared to others in the class.
-These qualities—pass/fail and uncurved grading—result in a highly collaborative learning environment.
+You are evaluated on your mastery of the material, not your mastery compared to others in the class.
+These qualities — pass/fail and uncurved grading — result in a highly collaborative learning environment.

 Q. Do you have options for dual degrees?

-A. Opportunities for dual degrees abound at the University of Chicago Pritzker School of Medicine.
-The University values interdisciplinary study and enables it wherever it can, and the immediate proximity of the medical school to the University campus makes pursuing such opportunities simple.
+A. Opportunities for dual degrees abound at the University of Chicago.
+We value interdisciplinary study and enable it whenever we can, and the immediate proximity of the medical school to the University campus makes pursuing such opportunities simple.

 Q. Can I apply if I am not a US citizen or permanent resident?